sealx017/RCFGL/README.md

 - Both the models can jointly estimate networks of multiple conditions.
 RFGL is a non-condition adaptive method, whereas RCFGL is a condition adaptive method meaning that the latter is better suited to capture condition-specific patterns in the networks across the conditions.

 ### Jupyter notebook with walkthrough
-- Refer to the Jupyter notebook titled as "RCFGL_workflow_notebook.ipynb" to get a walk-through on how to use the package on an example dataset with three conditions.
+- Refer to the Jupyter notebook entitled "RCFGL_workflow_notebook.ipynb" to get a thorough walk-through on how to use the package on an example dataset with three conditions.
 If you have problem viewing the notebook, please click on this link instead, https://bit.ly/3IFkdon.

 ### Python modules required to be installed
 - The notebook requires the following Python modules to be pre-installed,